-Prerequisite: AHS 170.
-Reading Proficiency.
-Three lecture.
+Prerequisite: HIM 170.

 HIM170.
 ICD-9 Medical Coding (4).

 Principles of coding and classification using the ICD-9 (International Coding of Diseases) manual in the assignment of valid diagnostic and/or procedure codes.
 Includes: medical necessity, coding issues for specific body systems, and for general conditions.